Routing in Quantum Repeater Networks with Mixed Efficiency Figures: Performance Evaluation

 \subsection{Results}

 In this section, we present the results for the system introduced in section~\ref{ssec:method}.
 Throughout this study, a $5 \times 5$ core grid is used in both grid and cylindrical networks.
 A total of five random combinations of sources and destination nodes are considered in addition to 100 random assignations of HQ and LQ nodes to the transport network.
+Each combination has been repeated 100 times, with random ordering of the source-destination pairs, as mentioned in section~\ref{ssec:sys_des}.
 We assume $F = 0.975$.
-Our analysis consists of four macro scenarios, which tackle four different aspects: quantum network topology, low-quality noise sensitivity, noise awareness, blocking probability.
+Our analysis consists of four macro scenarios, which tackle four different aspects: quantum network topology, low-quality efficiency sensitivity, efficiency awareness, blocking probability.